 Families Contained In Our Genealogy Work

 As a young girl growing up in Westfield, Massachusetts I was blessed to have a close extended family with several strong influences.
 My great grandmother being one of them.
 Mrs. Lucia Frances (Gleason) Holcomb.
 Our family picked her up every Sunday for church and brought her home following the service and coffee hour.
 There were many Sundays our family had the honor of being Greeters to welcome members of the congregation to the Sunday service.
 Mrs. Holcomb was always well dressed, stood with perfect posture and walked with a sense of great pride.
 Upon reaching the age of 12 I became initiated into the International Order of Rainbow for Girls.
 My great grandmother was a member of the Eastern Stars for many years and always desired to see her great granddaughters follow her affiliation.
 She was a member of several other organizations including DAR (Daughters of the American Revolution) and the Historical Society of Westfield.
 During the town’s bicentennial celebration parade my sisters and I proudly wore authentic dresses from the early 1800’s which were provided by my great grandmother.
-In 2010 I was privileged to borrow several scrap books that contained newspaper articles, invitations, letters and other correspondence that belonged to my great grandmother Lucia.
-As my husband and I looked through these scrapbooks my great grandmother’s character and pride became very clear.
+In 2010 I was privileged to borrow a scrap book that contained newspaper articles, invitations, letters and other correspondence that belonged to my great grandmother Lucia.
+As my husband and I looked through this scrapbook my great grandmother’s character and pride became very clear.
 We have taken advantage of today’s technology and have made electronic copies of her collection.
 Although she passed away many years ago we thank her for her contribution and additions of fact to our genealogy.

 An interesting Holcomb in my family (second cousin six times removed), Amasa Holcomb of Southwick Massachusetts was the first manufacturer of telescopes in the United States.
-He was truly an amazing man and two of his telescopes were donated to the Museum of History and Technology, U.S. National Museum, The Smithsonian Institute in 1933 by Mrs Grace Holcomb Steeree.
+He was truly an amazing man and two of his telescopes were donated to the Museum of History and Technology, U.S. National Museum, The Smithsonian Institute in 1935 by Mrs. Grace Holcomb Steeree.
 We would like to welcome those interested in this genealogy to take a trip back in time and take a walk with Lucia Frances (Gleason) Holcomb.
 Through her own mementos she gives us glimpses into her life, her interests, her hobbies, her family and the contributions she made to the communities of Westfield and Southwick, Massachusetts.